-I’m a fine artist and freelance portrait photographer originally from NYC.
+I’m a fine artist and freelance portrait photographer from and working in New York City.

-As for the “Art of Photography”, I self taught and pushed to implement the first photo courses at my high school- a shiny new Mamiya Sekor 35mm camera from some joint downtown, wind-on film developing tanks, Tri X, Kodak Polycontrast paper and many many late nights timing baths at specific temperatures in the wafting fumes of various unctuous chemicals…
+Back in the days of film, I self taught and pushed to implement the first photo courses at my high school- a shiny new Mamiya Sekor 35mm camera from some joint downtown, wind-on film developing tanks, Tri X, Kodak Polycontrast paper and many many late nights timing baths at specific temperatures in the wafting fumes of various unctuous chemicals…

 Alas, I became an early adopter of high end digital, winding up with one of the first digital Hasselblad H bodies and an Imacon 22mpix digital back to go with the latest Photoshop 3.0 on a Mac.

-My pictures have been published in such magazines as Newsweek, Forbes, the Daily Beast, LA Photographer, Architectural Digest, Miami Herald, NY Magazine, Penthouse, Architecture and many more.
+My pictures have been published in many magazines such as Newsweek, Forbes, the Daily Beast, LA Photographer, Architectural Digest, Miami Herald, NY Magazine, Penthouse, Architecture, 32 Degrees and many more.
 I’ve shot lots of editorial portraits and ad campaigns- I love shooting on location!
 I use and recommend Profoto lighting and Hasselblad cameras.
 I’ve been invited to give talks to various photo-interest groups.

 My more recent stuff, taken from a 4-5 year desert hiatus in New Mexico, Nevada and CA, often recreates intricate scenarios, mythical stories and dream/psychedelic scapes that I conjure up and realize with the help of willing models and friends, serendipity, found items, thrift store props and costumes.
 Some are images I’ve yearned to create for years, some are completely spontaneous.
 Some are borderline provocative heading to sensationalistic.
 Some are sacrosanct (after years of episcopal education, what would you, dear reader, expect from a still healthy, balanced and inquisitive mind?).
-The governor of NM, at the time I created “Las Penitentas, Las Hermanas de Luz”, called me a pornographer for my re-imagining Jesus on the cross as a woman.
-Not to get bogged down over my diminished rep, please remember another well known New Mexican, DH Lawrence, was called the same a little earlier on.
-I don’t buy into a male dominated world and know our country would be a lot better off with the sensibilities of a smart woman running it.
-I pretty much often feel that way about me, too!
+Please see them herein.